Paul first visited Thailand in 1996 and has been retired in Siam since 2007. He has a beautiful and loving Thai wife and can speak Thai.

 1. Western New Year Holidays

-The Buddhist New Year or Songkran are the most important holidays of the year for the Thai.
+The Buddhist New Year or Songkran is the most important holiday of the year for the Thai.
 Although the official government holidays are April 13–15, the government and private businesses are very liberal in their leave policy, and almost all people have five working days off for celebrating Songkran.
-If the Buddhist New Year holidays fall Wednesday–Friday, the Thai would have a nine day weekend holiday!
+If the Buddhist New Year holidays fall Wednesday–Friday, the Thai would have a nine-day weekend holiday!

 3. The Candle Festival and Beginning of Buddhist Lent

 The Candle Festival and the beginning of Buddhist Lent were celebrated July 19–20, 2016.
 The government gave an extra holiday on Monday, July 18, 2016.
 Hence, all Thai had a five-day weekend holiday from Saturday, July 16, through Wednesday, July 20.
 Buddhist Lent always falls during the height of the rainy season in Thailand from around the latter part of July until the middle of October.
 Traditionally, monks could not leave the temple during Buddhist Lent.

 In 2015, there was a five-day weekend holiday from May 1 through May 5.
 Friday, May 1, was celebrated as International Labor Day, and May 5 was observed as Coronation Day.
 The government gave Monday, May 4, to be an extra holiday so that people could enjoy a long weekend holiday.

 Other Important Three-Day Weekend Holidays

 If the following commemorated holidays fall on a Friday, Saturday, Sunday, or Monday, the Thai are fortunate to have three-day weekend holidays.